ZhgChgLi/ZMediumToJekyll/README.md

 By using ZMediumToMarkdown, users acknowledge and agree to comply with all applicable copyright laws and regulations.

+# Troubleshooting
+## My GitHub page keeps presenting a 404 error or doesn't update with the latest posts.
+- Please make sure you have followed the setup steps above in order.
+- Wait for all GitHub actions to finish, including the `Pages build and deployment` and `Automatic Build` actions, you can check the progress on the `Actions` tab.
+- Make sure you have the correct settings selected in `Settings -> Pages`.

 ### Things to know

-**Every commit and post change will trigger the Automatic Build & Deploy action.
+- **Every commit and post change will trigger the `Automatic Build` & `Pages build and deployment` action.
 Please wait for this action to finish before checking the final result.**

-You can create your own Markdown posts in the `_posts` directory by naming the file as `YYYY-MM-DD-POSTNAME` and recommend using lowercase file names.
+- You can create your own Markdown posts in the `_posts` directory by naming the file as `YYYY-MM-DD-POSTNAME` and recommend using lowercase file names.

-You can include images and other resources in the /assets directory.
+- You can include images and other resources in the /assets directory.

-Additionally, you may delete this introductory post.